ashkan18/graphlient/README.md

 }
 ```

-Graphlient validates the query based on current schema.
-In case of validation errors or any other connection related issues you'll get `Graphlient::Errors::Client` describing the error and in case of transport errors, `Graphlient::Errors::Server`.
-Both inherit from `Graphlient::Errors::Error` if you need to handle them in bulk.

 A successful response object always contains data which can be iterated upon.
 The following example returns the first line item's price.

 ```ruby